Battle of Seven Oaks National Historic Site of Canada

 The Battle of Seven Oaks National Historic Site of Canada is located in the urban setting of Winnipeg Manitoba, at the intersection of Main Street and Rupert’s Land Boulevard.
 The Battle of Seven Oaks occured near this location, on June 19 1816, between a group of Métis and a group of Red River Settlers.
 There are no known extant remains of the battle; however, in 1951, a plaque was put by the Historic Sites and Monuments Board of Canada on the monument erected by the Manitoba Historical Society near the 1816 site.
 The designation refers to the plot of land, located on the northeast corner of Main Street and Rupert’s Land Boulevard in the City of Winnipeg.

-The site of the Battle of Seven Oaks was designated a national historic site of Canada in 1920 because: on 19 June 1816, Robert Semple, Governor of the Red River colony, and about 26 men confronted a North West Company brigade, led by Cuthbert Grant.
+The site of the Battle of Seven Oaks was designated a national historic site of Canada in 1920.
+It is designated because: on 19 June 1816, Robert Semple, Governor of the Red River colony, and about 26 men confronted a North West Company brigade, led by Cuthbert Grant.
 Semple and 20 of his men were killed; the Battle of Seven Oaks represents conflict between two different ways of life, that of the Métis and the Red River Settlers, in the history of the settlement of the Canadian west.

 The Battle of Seven Oaks took place on June 19, 1816 north of the forks of the Red and the Assiniboine Rivers.
 It was a violent encounter between a party of Métis led by Cuthbert Grant and a group of Hudson’s Bay Company men and Selkirk settlers led by Governor Robert Semple.
 This battle was the culmination of a conflict between the Montréal-based North West Company and the London-based Hudson’s Bay Company, for control of the fur trade in the Northwest.
 Furthering the conflict was Lord Selkirk’s attempt to establish an agricultural colony at Red River, which the Métis saw as a threat to their traditional way of life.
 The battle began after negotiations over the pemmican supply failed, resulting in the deaths of Semple and 20 of his men.
 Grant, having suffered only one casualty, went on to take Fort Douglas and to expel the settlers from the region.
 Although the opposing companies would eventually merge, this event helped create a national consciousness for the Métis.